jiipeezz/Router-cfg-automation/thesis.md

 ## 3.2 The current process of updating Excel

+After the configuration itself is ready, a related excel file has to be updated.
+Below are the current values which will be written into the file.

 1. Write router's VPN IP address
 2. Write VPN IP address' netmask
 3. Write router's serialnumber